amuradyan/SLe/notes/DetailedPlan.md

 * Initialize a git repo locally with `git init`
 * Fire up the VS Code, install the [deno](https://docs.deno.com/runtime/reference/vscode/) extension
 * Learn about JS `export`, `function`, string-plitting and `Deno.test` and *deno*s `deno test --watch` and `deno run <file>` commands
 * Write a couple of recursive functions working with arrays in *head\tail* style to get a feel for the syntax and the process.
 The exercises would be about tokenizing a string, and storing them in an array.
-We might go for nested parentheses as well, if time allows.
+We might go for parentheses as well, if time allows, and store them as a list.
-* Learn about the `Deno.readTextFileSync` and the `--allow-read` flag through a simple exerciseof reading and printing the contents of a file.
+* Learn about the `Deno.readTextFileSync` and the `--allow-read` flag through a simple exercise of reading and printing the contents of a file.
 * Write a function that reads a file and returns the tokenized contents as an array.

 * Register on GitHub, create a repo